yunshengtian/AutoOED/README.md

 ### Extra steps for custom evaluation programs

-There is some more work to do if you want to link your own evaluation programs to AutoOED to achieve fully automated experimentation, please see our documentation (coming soon) for more details.
+There is some more work to do if you want to link your own evaluation programs to AutoOED to achieve fully automated experimentation, please see our [documentation](https://autooed.readthedocs.io) for more details.

 ## Getting Started